Astros vs. Mets Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 66 hits with nine doubles, two triples, nine home runs, 39 walks and 40 RBI.
-He's also stolen three bases.
+- Alex Bregman has 67 hits with nine doubles, two triples, nine home runs and 39 walks.
+He has driven in 40 runs with three stolen bases.

 Bregman Recent Games